 You deserve a dedicated legal team on your side with the skills, experience, and resources to fight for the compensation you and your family need.
-Our Phoenix motorcycle accident attorneys at Breyer Law Offices, P.C. are 100% committed to protecting the rights of our clients and fighting for every form of compensation, based upon the facts in the case.
+Our Phoenix motorcycle accident attorneys at The Husband and Wife Law Team are 100% committed to protecting the rights of our clients and fighting for every form of compensation, based upon the facts in the case.

 Like bicycles and cars, motorcycles can collide with vehicle doors when opened by occupants into the path of the bike, which is known as "dooring."
 Passenger vehicle occupants are seldom injured in collisions with doors opened in parked cars.
 Motorcyclists, on the other hand, may suffer serious injuries in this type of crash.